yiisoft/active-record/README.md

 }
 ```

-## Usage in controler with active record factory
+## Usage in controler with Active Record factory

 ```php
 <?php